-Women account for the majority of Clinical Nursing Coordinators in the United States.
-The entire group has an average salary of $33.37 per hour.
+Clinical Nursing Coordinators in the United States are largely female.
+The average salary of the entire group is approximately $33.29 per hour.
 Career length is the biggest factor affecting pay for this group, followed by geography.
-Most Clinical Nursing Coordinators report high levels of job satisfaction.
+Most workers in this position report high levels of job satisfaction.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
-The information for this snapshot was generated by responses to the PayScale salary survey.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Clinical Nursing Coordinator